norogoth/norogoth/README.md

 - 👋 Hi, I’m @norogoth
 - 👀 I am a software developer.
-Currently dabbling into .NET
+I like Linux, nodeJS, and React.
+Currently dabbling into .NET.
 - 🐦 I like birds, creating web-pages from mark-down and gnomes
 - 🐒 Return to monke